-The greatest novel ever was written by a Russian who was banned from church and who is said to have one of the unhappiest marriages in literary history.
+The greatest novel ever written was penned by a Russian who was banned from church and who is said to have had one of the unhappiest marriages in literary history.
 You have probably heard of Leo Tolstoy, in connection with the epic novel “War and Peace.”

 It’s probably the best-known novel in the world that’s never been read – by most people, because it’s 1,125 pages long!
 Because in this day and age of social media, short grabs, and short attention spans, the idea of reading a book of over 1000 pages just overwhelms us.